 It is also a nesting place for no fewer than 250 other bird species, including seagulls and storks, egrets and herons, and eagles and falcons.
 The lake’s water is home to almost 50 fish species and numerous mollusks species, which offers an abundant food supply to many of those species.

-Kayaking On Lake Skadar
+Kayak On Lake Skadar

 You can rent kayaks for a couple of hours, go on week-long Lake Skadar kayaking adventures, or pretty much everything in between.
 Local outfitters offer a variety of (guided) kayaking options.

-Visiting Charming Lakeside Towns
+Visit Charming Lakeside Towns